ErickTejaxun/ErickTejaxun/README.md

 - 👋 Hi, I’m @ErickTejaxun
 - 👀 I’m interested in compilers, cybersecuirty and HPC.
-- 🌱 I’m currently learning LLVM and how implement parallel computing in a new programing language.
+- 🌱 I’m currently working in LLVM/MLIR/Polly/TVM and how implement parallel computing in a new programing language.

 <!---